adsrmk/vitepress-latest/docs/en/guide/chmod.md

 <div class="warning custom-block" style="padding-top: 8px">
 You must not set 444 on the wp-includes directory.
 Directories need the execute permission to be accessed.
 If this permission was removed by mistake, reconnect via SFTP and restore the directory permissions to 755 to regain access.
+If anything stops working, you can undo the change by rerunning the command and resetting the permissions to 755.
 </div>

 <br>